Graduate Admission Frequently Asked Questions

 Application deadlines vary by program.
 We strongly encourage you to begin your application process early.
 Some programs have strict prerequisite requirements that may require preparation a year in advance.
 View the program’s admission requirements information for specific deadlines.

 Yes.
-There is a $45 application fee for U.S. students and $100 application fee for international applicants.
+There is a $45 application fee for U.S. students..
 The fee is waived for Mount Mary alumnae.

 A minimum undergraduate grade point average of 2.75 based on a 4-point scale is required.
 Individual program requirements may vary and may require higher grade point averages.